Streamline travel and expense management processes via expense automation. Create and customize expense claims and reimbursement policies.

 Travel reimbursements are made for expenses incurred by employees who go on a business trip.
 Usually, the company pays for airfare, hotel accommodation, and food allowances per diem for the entire duration of the trip.
 Mileage, on the other hand, refers to the expenses incurred on business trips within the city and the employee uses his car.
 Mileage reimbursements would cover gas refill costs, parking tickets, and food if the employee uses a personal vehicle.
 The employee should take note of the car’s odometer to record the distance it traveled for the business trip.
 Remember, the computation of the mileage rate depends on a template set by the company.

-Meals and entertainment paid by the employee during the business trip may not be reimbursable.
+Meals and entertainment paid for by the employee during the business trip may not be reimbursable.

 2. Business expense reimbursements